ghoseyy/BULKEDIT/readme.md

 2. Install the required dependencies by running the following command:

-pip install pillow opencv-python numpy
+`pip3 install pillow opencv-python numpy`

 3. Place the images you want to process in the `input_images` folder.